Eastern Leaf-Footed Bugs Identification Guide

 +

-Yes, they can cause noticeable damage to garden plants.
-Their feeding creates sunken spots, dimples, and discoloration on tomatoes, peppers, peaches, pecans, and other fruits and vegetables.
-In large numbers, they can reduce crop quality and yield significantly.
+Yes, they can harm garden plants.
+Their feeding leaves sunken spots and discolored patches on tomatoes, peppers, peaches, pecans, and other crops.
+In large numbers, they can cut into your harvest.

 Why are eastern leaf-footed bugs in my house?